chasedehan/BoostARoota/README.md

 Assuming you have X and Y split, you can run the following:
 ```
 #Specify the evaluation metric: can use whichever you like as long as recognized by XGBoost
+  #EXCEPTION: multi-class currently only supports "mlogloss" so much be passed in as eval_metric
 eval_metric = 'logloss'
 #OHE the Predictors
 X = GetCatDummies(X)

 #Run BoostARoota - will return a list of variables
 BR_vars = BoostARoota(X, Y, metric=eval_metric)
+  #BoostARoota2() is now also available, initial results are good, but not fully validated

 #Reduce X to only include those deemed as import to BoostARoota
 BR_X = X[BR_vars].copy()
 ```